 Scenario Four: This client wants to do a liver cleanse OR has a lot of gas and bloating issues.
 Smoothies can be great during a cleanse to give your GI tract a rest from inflammation; plus you can combine them with liver-friendly superfoods like chlorella, spirulina, grated ginger, chia seeds, etc. If the person has a lot of GI issues, while we’re working on healing, smoothies can be a great non-reactive breakfast.
 In this case I really like PaleoCleanse detox smoothie mix.

 Scenario Five: This person is transitioning from a vegetarian diet into experimenting with more animal protein and feels “gross” eating animal protein for breakfast.
-I often recommend gelatin smoothies for these folks.
-Click here to read why I love gelatin so much, and why it’s a superfood.
+I often recommend collagen smoothies for these folks.
+Click here to read why I love collagen so much, and why it’s a superfood.

-As mentioned, I am a fan of using gelatin in smoothies.
+As mentioned, I am a fan of using collagen in smoothies.
 I don’t think it has the same blood sugar disrupting effect as protein powder because it is not absorbed and broken down into sugar as quickly since it comes from broken down animal products.
-It’s high in collagen and amino acids which nourish skin and hair.
-If I suspect someone is sugar sensitive, he or she could try gelatin in a smoothie and not overload it with fruits like banana or mango that jack blood sugar.
+It’s high in amino acids that nourish skin, joints, and hair.
+If I suspect someone is sugar sensitive, he or she could try collagen in a smoothie and not overload it with fruits like banana or mango that jack blood sugar.
 I’ll have them use pumpkin as a base and combine with tahini, coconut milk, and pumpkin pie spices, for example, so it’s lower in sugars.
 You could also add raw milk or egg yolks for extra protein if you’re not sensitive to dairy or eggs.
 Make SURE you get them from the farmers’ market or a local farmer– don’t use store bought factory farmed eggs.
 Egg yolks add a delicious richness to fruit smoothies with gelatin.

 Protein Powders I like